-5. Accommodation
+6. Accommodation

-All 'Bird Conservation' project participants will be accommodated in a host family.
+All interns or the 'Veterinary Intern / Assistant' project can either be accommodated in a host family or depending on the length of stay choose to live in their own apartment or housing.

 The host family will provide two or three meals a day, this depend on our activities.
 You will be spending time with local Costa Ricans, who not may speak English that well.
-It will give you the opportunity to fully immerse yourself in Costa Rican culture and learn Spanish!
-If you would like to polish up your Spanish please consider doing a Spanish school before heading to your project!
-We offer the cheapest rates in Costa Rica for a 4 hour a day Spanish immersion school in San Isidro del General!
-Click here to go to our Spanish project.
+It will give you the opportunity to fully immerse yourself in Costa Rican culture! of our Puerto Jimenez host families is showed on the right picture.

-6. Costs
+7. Costs